gttarun/dandy/README.md

 ## Try it out

-- `localhost:8000/`— AngularJS app
+- `localhost:8000/`: AngularJS app
-- `localhost:5000/` — Backend
+- `localhost:5000/`: Backend

 ### Add any and all doggos:
-Now that both frontend and backend are running in their own local server, bavigate to
+Now that both frontend and backend are running in their own local server, navigate to

     `localhost:8000/`